vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

 a\.
-In a very few instances, the accent of words having apparently or conjecturally this origin is otherwise laid: thus, `áṅsatra, ánarviç, svā́vṛj, pratyákṣadṛç, púraṁdhi, óṣadhi, áramiṣ, uçádagh, vatsápa, ábda`.
+In a very few instances, the accent of words having apparently or conjecturally this origin is otherwise laid: thus, `áṅsatra, ánarviś, svā́vṛj, pratyákṣadṛś, púraṁdhi, óṣadhi, áramiṣ, uśádagh, vatsápa, ábda`.

 b\.
 Before a final root-stem appears not very seldom a case-form: for example,
-`pataṁgá, girāvṛ́dh, dhiyājúr, akṣṇayādrúh, hṛdispṛ́ç, divispṛ́ç, vanesáh, diviṣád, an̄geṣṭhā́, hṛsvás, pṛtsutúr, apsujá`.
+`pataṁgá, girāvṛ́dh, dhiyājúr, akṣṇayādrúh, hṛdispṛ́ś, divispṛ́ś, vanesáh, diviṣád, an̄geṣṭhā́, hṛsvás, pṛtsutúr, apsujá`.

 C. The root-stem has sometimes a middle or passive value: for example, `manoyúj` *yoked* (*yoking themselves*) *by the will*, `hṛdayāvídh`